karima-elhachimi/euri-exercises/topics/javascript/slides/javaScript-tooling-and-editor.md

 ---

-# Prettier - Format your code
+# Format your code

-> Always use a code formatter
+> A formatter can help you writing clean/consistent code

 <!-- prettier-ignore -->
 ***

-## Prettier
+# Prettier

 Use [https://prettier.io/](Prettier) to format your code.